Diploma of Aviation (Instrument Rating)

 - seasonal bushfire spotting and beach patrols

-With further experience (including additional flight hours), graduates who select the elective for multi-engine endorsement may find work in multi-engine charter operations flying high-performance aircraft with regional airlines, or within high-performance general aviation activities such as the Royal Flying Doctors Service or Border Protection Command services or in the role of First Officer in major airlines.
+With further experience and training (including additional flight hours), graduates who select the elective for multi-engine endorsement may find work in multi-engine charter operations flying high-performance aircraft with regional airlines, or within high-performance general aviation activities such as the Royal Flying Doctors Service or Border Protection Command services or in the role of First Officer in major airlines.

 |AVIH0005||PLAN A FLIGHT UNDER INSTRUMENT FLIGHT RULES||20.0|

 |AVIH5017||NAVIGATE AIRCRAFT UNDER INSTRUMENT FLIGHT RULES||70.0|